jose-fmeyer/profilizer-service/README.md

 First just execute the command to generate the docker application container

-  - mvn clean package docker:build
+  - mvn clean package docker:build -DskipTests=true

 And next to make the server goes live just execute: